The Shapeshifters: Biography

 The Shapeshifters have also worked on productions and remixes for George Michael, Faithless, Frankie Knuckles, Christina Aguilera, Moby, Leona Lewis, Todd Terry and Danny Howells.
 In 2011, the Shapeshifters released "Waiting for You" – their first collaboration with Shermanology – and remixed "I'll Take You There" from Frankie Knuckles's Director's Cut project.
 As well as remixing Human Life's "In It Together", the Shapeshifters also released another remix album titled Nikki Beach – In the House: Mixed by the Shapeshifters via Defected Records.

 In the summer of 2013, the duo released the album Analogue to Digital...And Back Again, with digital (download) and physical (CD) versions, which contains productions remixed by other producers in part one and remixes in part two.
 This album contains a huge part of their production work from the years 2008 to 2013.

 In the late 2010s, as DJs, the Shapeshifters continue to release records and tour the world and return to Ibiza for a 12th consecutive year at the Pacha and Space nightclubs in 2016.
 In 2017, the group played for Glitterbox at the new Hi Ibiza.

-During the summer of 2017, Max Reich stepped away from the outfit, leaving long term studio partner Marlin to carry on producing and touring.
+During the summer of 2017, Max Reich stepped away from the outfit, leaving long-term studio partner Marlin to carry on producing and touring.
 In 2017, the Shapeshifters released a new remix package of their hit "Lola's Theme", notably including a remix of "Purple Disco Machine".

-In the late 2010s, Marlin released the singles "When Love Breaks Down" (2017) and "Try My Love (On for Size)" (2018), both successfully acclaimed by fans, other producers and DJs.
-Moreover, in 2018, according to official sources, Marlin continues to tour under the Shapeshifters name mainly in Europe.
+In the late 2010s, Marlin released the singles "When Love Breaks Down" (2017) and "Try My Love (On for Size)" (2018), both successfully acclaimed by fans, other producers, and DJs.
+Moreover, in 2018, according to official sources, Marlin continues to tour under the Shapeshifters name, mainly in Europe.

-The Shapeshifters collaborated with Chic's lead singer Kimberly Davis in 2019 and 2020 on the tracks "Life is a Dancefloor" (2019) and "Second Chance" (2020) which were released on Glitterbox, a sublabel of Defected Records.
+The Shapeshifters collaborated with Chic's lead singer Kimberly Davis in 2019 and 2020 on the tracks "Life is a Dancefloor" (2019) and "Second Chance" (2020), which were released on Glitterbox, a sublabel of Defected Records.

+In 2022, Marlin released the studio album "Let Loose".
+The Deluxe Edition of the album was released in 2023.

+On 18 July 2024, the duo were featured on the single "Different" by British rapper ArrDee.